Vyctor/design-patterns-typescript/src/singleton/readme.md

 You can allow global access to the Singleton throughout your application, just like we do with global variables

-An Singleton advatage it's that we can protect the instance with encapsulation, avoiding that other code overrides its value
+An Singleton advantage it's that we can protect the instance with encapsulation, avoiding that other code overrides its value

 ![Singleton Scheme](../../assets/singleton.jpeg)